Keighley & Worth Valley Railway

-The Keighley & Worth Valley Railway is a 5 mi heritage railway line in the Worth Valley, West Yorkshire, England, which runs from Keighley to Oxenhope.
+The Keighley & Worth Valley Railway (KWVR) is a 5 mi heritage railway in the Worth Valley, West Yorkshire, England, which runs from Keighley to Oxenhope.
 It connects to the National Rail network at Keighley railway station.

 History

 Inception and building of the branch

 In 1861, John McLandsborough, a civil engineer, visited Haworth to pay tribute to Charlotte Brontë but was surprised to find that it was not served by a railway.
 He proposed a branch running from the Midland Railway's station at Keighley to Oxenhope.
 The line would serve three small towns and 15 mills along its length.